guardian/service-catalogue/ADR/05-prisma-seeding.md

 The seeded dataset should remain intentionally small and focused on supporting local development, rather than mirroring CODE in full.

-We chose Prisma seeding because it keeps the local dataset deterministic and versioned in the repo, without adding extra operational or data-governance overhead.
+We chose Prisma seeding because it keeps the local dataset deterministic and versioned in the repo, supports repeatable automated testing of lambdas locally and in CI, and avoids extra operational or data-governance overhead.

 ## Consequences